Acceptable Use Policies for Computing Resources at Wheeling Jesuit University

 - Sharing passwords or acquiring another's password without prior written authorization.
 If a user does share his/her password with another person, he or she is solely responsible for all actions taken by the other person.

-> - Failure to protect one's account from unauthorized use (e.g., leaving one's personal system/terminal logged on but unattended).
+- Failure to protect one's account from unauthorized use (e.g., leaving one's personal or university system/terminal logged on but unattended).

-> - Applying for a login id under false pretenses
+- Applying for a login id under false pretenses

 A system administrator must protect the integrity of the system entrusted to his or her care and also respect the confidentiality of the information users have stored on the system.
 However, if a system administrator is a witness to a computing abuse; notices an unusual degradation of service or other aberrant behavior on the system, network, or server for which the system administrator is responsible; or receives a complaint of computing abuse or degradation of service, the administrator should investigate and take steps to maintain the integrity of the system(s).
 If a system administrator has evidence that leads to a user's computing activity as the probable source of a problem or abuse under investigation, the administrator must weigh the potential danger to the system and its users against the confidentiality of that user's information for investigative purposes.